tarquin-the-brave/not-a-v-word-cookbook/src/sticky-umami-pineapple.md

 ## Flourishes

-Given the strenght of the core of this dish, there's a lot of scope for some fairly consequence free experimenting with added extras to add some new dimensions.
+Given the strength of the core of this dish, there's a lot of scope for some fairly consequence free experimenting with added extras to add some new dimensions.
 If you're making this for the first time, I'd say don't worry about any of these.